 The second housing stability risk factor used in this analysis addresses housing affordability.
-Affordability was assessed in two ways, by looking at the affordability gap between typical housing costs and income, and by examining housing cost burden.
+Affordability was assessed in two ways, by hocking at the affordability gap between typical housing costs and income, and by examining housing cost burden.

-The affordability gap represents the difference between the attack Fair Market Rent (I/MR) and 30% of the average household income.
+The affordability gap represents the difference between the area's Fair Market Rent (PMR) and 30% of the average household income.
 (Note: 11UD defines affordability as a household paying no more than 30% of income towards housing.)
 That difference helps demonstrate the gap in affordability and indicates the degree to which housing is or is not affordable.
-The chart below shows the average affordable rent amount (30% of average income) for 2003, 2011, and 2013 survey respondents along with the I/MR for an efficiency unit.
-The results are striking, demonstrating the stark contrast between what is "affordable" for the average survey tespondent and the I/MR for the smalles possible unit in the area.
-The affordability gap, even in 2013 when the I/MR dropped by more than \$100, was \$364 or 57%.
+The chart below shows the average affordable rent amount (30% of average income) for 2003, 2011, and 2013 survey respondents along with the PMR for an efficiency unit.
+The results are striking, demonstrating the stark contrast between what is "affordable" for the average survey tespondent and the PMR for the smalles possible unit in the area.
+The affordability gap, even in 2013 when the FMR dropped by more than \$100, was \$364 or 57%.
 The full report provides additional information on the affordability gap for larger units, which climbs to 84% for a 4 BR unit.